flodecentralizedchat-source/P-Project/api.md

   - Verify `DATABASE_URL`.
 For Docker it should use hostname `mysql`; locally use `127.0.0.1`.
   - Ensure the database `p_project` exists and credentials match.
 - Static file 500 errors
   - Ensure `pkg/` exists.
-In Docker, it’s built automatically.
+In Docker, it's built automatically.
 Locally, either build `p-project-web` to `pkg/` or ignore `/static` routes during API-only development.
 - Containers not healthy
   - `docker compose ps` and `docker compose logs -f <service>` for details.